 - Complete Brachial Plexus Injury – A very severe injury that typically results in complete paralysis in the arm.

 It may be possible to improve the above conditions, but that will depend on the severity of nerve damage.
 The sooner it is diagnosed, the faster the child can begin physical therapy.
-If your child was not diagnosed with shoulder dystocia, and has been injured, call a birth injury lawyer, like a Birth Injury Lawyer in Phoenix, AZ,today
+If your child was not diagnosed with shoulder dystocia, and has been injured, call a birth injury lawyer today